Lieve Geuens is a lyrical soprano, born in Antwerp, Belgium.

 Lieve also worked with Gregor Theelen, resulting in two CDs of improvised music that were released by Inua Music in 2003 and 2006.

-She has also sung songs for TV productions and cinema releases (including ‘Ook honden gaan naar de hemel’ (‘Dogs also go to Heaven’), ‘Ferngully ‘t laatste regenwoud’ (‘Ferngully the Last Rainforest’), Junglebook and VVN).
+She has also appeared as a singer in TV productions and cinema releases (including ‘Ook honden gaan naar de hemel’ (‘Dogs also go to Heaven’), ‘Ferngully ‘t laatste regenwoud’ (‘Ferngully the Last Rainforest’), Junglebook and VVN).

 Classical music: In recent years, Lieve has predominantly given opera concerts in Europe, and sometimes further afield such as Cuba and Atlanta, US.